 Our approach relies heavily on shared accountability for raising achievement by commitment to our Vision and Values.
 Academies are expected to commit to pro-active membership, which will ensure that the Trust continually improves the offering for staff, children and young people in all of the partner academies.

 Our strategy of growth with care ensures the Trust has the capacity to meet the needs of each Academy in terms of support, challenge and leadership without compromising the core purpose of any academy within the Trust.

-Our Shared services model is developing with a Head of Operations and Head of Finance role along with our school to school improvement models.
+Our shared services model is developing with a Chief Finance Officer (CFO) role leading our back-office functions along with our school to school improvement models.